fauu/Kamite/README.md

 <dl>
   <dt><a href="https://github.com/kha-white/mokuro">mokuro</a></dt>
   <dd>Takes manga images and generates HTML files where detected text blocks
-  are overlaid with selectable text as recognized by manga-ocr, allowing for direct lookup with pop-up dictionaries.</dd>
+  are overlaid with selectable text as recognized by “Manga OCR”, allowing for direct lookup with pop-up dictionaries.</dd>
   <dt><a href="https://github.com/bluaxees/Cloe">Cloe</a></dt>
-  <dd>OCRs a screen selection to clipboard using manga-ocr.</dd>
+  <dd>OCRs a screen selection to clipboard using “Manga OCR”.</dd>
   <dt><a href="https://github.com/bluaxees/Poricom">Poricom</a></dt>
-  <dd>Manga reader with built-in manga-ocr and Tesseract support.
+  <dd>Manga reader with built-in “Manga OCR” and Tesseract support.
 Can
   also be used to capture text from external programs.</dd>
 </dl>